sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 would be prerequisite.
 A traditional client-server architecture, where the mobile device serves as a frontend to a remote service might be a first step, however.

+As alluded to throughout the document, security rests mainly on an uncompromised user space: both malware running under the user's privileges as well as root-level compromise can, simplified, gain access to the `SSH_AUTH_SOCK`, and thereby compromise the application.
+Note that this is not specific to the service-oriented architecture.
+The underlying difficulty is one of user
+experience: repeated confirmation prompts tend to lead users to weaken security by increasing intervals between prompts, or disabling them altogether.
+As biometric user identification facilities become more widely deployed on consumer hardware, we may consider encouraging their use.

+Relatedly, it is left unspeficied how applications dispatch notifications which may result in prompting the user: stateful applications may wish to present those within their own top-level window instead of allowing daemon processes to pop up parent-less dialogs.
+Intuitively, this requires a distributed locking mechanism, which we'll leave to a future proposal.

 [#461]: https://github.com/radicle-dev/radicle-link/issues/461